MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-5-explore-enriched-data.md

 ms.date: 05/23/2023
 ms.search.form: product-kusto
 ---
-# Real-Time Analytics tutorial part 5: Explore your enriched data
+# Real-Time Analytics tutorial part 5: Explore the enriched data

 This tutorial is part of a series.
 For the previous section, see:

 > [!div class="nextstepaction"]
 > [Tutorial part 4: Enrich your data](tutorial-4-enrich-data.md)

-## Explore data further in the KQL Queryset
+## Explore data further in a KQL queryset

 In this module, you are going to write queries using [Kusto Query Language](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/)